Alexandra Dulgheru: 2009: First WTA Tour title

 In April 2009, she finished runner-up to Kimiko Date-Krumm in a $75k tournament in Monzón.
 Two weeks later, she won a $25k tournament in Bari, where she defeated Sandra Záhlavová in the final.

 She made her WTA Tour debut as a qualifier in the Warsaw Open where she defeated fellow Romanian qualifier Ágnes Szatmári in the first round.
 She followed that up with a two-sets win over 44th-ranked Sara Errani to advance to the quarterfinals, beating 95th-ranked Galina Voskoboeva.
 She then defeated world No. 36 and former world No. 5, Daniela Hantuchová, to reach her first WTA tournament final, in which she beat Alona Bondarenko in three sets.

 Her next tournament was Prague Open where she lost in the opening round to Carla Suárez Navarro.
 In Bad Gastein, she suffered yet another opening-round exit at the hands of the fourth seeded Iveta Benešová.

 In August 2009, she made her major debut at the US Open, losing in the first round to eighth seeded Victoria Azarenka.

-At Linz, she won in the first round over Sybille Bammer in two sets, before she lost to third seeded and eventual champion, Yanina Wickmayer.
-She then lost in the first round of the Luxembourg Open to Wickmayer.
+At Linz, she won in the first round over Sybille Bammer in two sets, before losing to third seeded and eventual champion, Yanina Wickmayer.
+In the first round of the Luxembourg Open, she lost again to Wickmayer.

-These results brought her to be, by the year end, world No. 52 in the WTA rankings.
+These results brought her, by the year end, to world No. 52 in the WTA rankings.

 2010: Reaching top 30

 At the first Grand Slam championship of the year, the Australian Open, Dulgheru entered both the singles and the doubles events, these being her first appearances at Melbourne.
 In singles, she lost in the first round to qualifier Yanina Wickmayer in three sets.
 In doubles, she teamed up with compatriot Edina Gallovits; they lost in the first round to American-Czech team of Carly Gullickson/Vladimíra Uhlířová, in three sets.

 The first highlight of the year came at the Barcelona Open where Alexandra reached the semifinals.
 She defeated Sílvia Soler Espinosa, Sara Errani, Arantxa Parra Santonja, then lost in the semifinals to Roberta Vinci, in a three-setter.

 Dulgheru got her first top-ten win at the Italian Open against world No. 3, Dinara Safina, in three sets.
 In the third round, she lost to Nadia Petrova.

 At the Madrid Open, she defeated Elena Dementieva in the second round for her second top-ten win.
-In the third round, she lost to Lucie Šafářová in three sets.
+In round three, she lost to Lucie Šafářová in three sets.